-And as I think about impacts on the tariff side, trying to recoup any cost headwinds there, have customer conversations gotten more difficult, or are customers a little more understanding of what's going on, and maybe those conversations, maybe you think you can recoup those costs entirely?
-Can you talk a little bit about what's going there, from a customer point of view?
+Okay.
+And as I think about the impacts on the tariff side, trying to recoup any kind of cost headwinds there.
+Have customer conversations gotten more difficult?
+Or customers are a little more understanding of what's going on and maybe those conversations, maybe you think you can recoup those cost entirely?
+Can you talk a little bit about what's going on there from a customer point of view?